 - Gain simplicity, speed, and immutability to mitigate data loss from ransomware attacks.

 - Prevent attackers from deleting, modifying, or encrypting snapshots of your backup data.

 - Speed up data recovery, even if both your data and data backup are attacked.

 FlashBlade is an innovative approach to mitigating data loss from ransomware attacks.
 With SafeMode snapshots, a built-in FlashBlade feature, your data is safe.
 Even administrators can’t delete the SafeMode snapshots.
 Policies can only be modified with an authorized designee working with Pure Support.
 Put another way, even if a ransomware attack encrypts your data and your data backup, FlashBlade SafeMode snapshots have you covered with valid, usable data copies.
-And unlike legacy backup appliances that are slow at recovery, FlashBlade dramatically speeds recovery.
-How fast?
-One customer reported that their database restore speed increased 76x.
+And unlike legacy backup appliances that are slow at recovery, FlashBlade dramatically speeds recovery.*

 Bringing It All Together